IFS THERAPY IN LOS ANGELES AND ALL OF CALIFORNIA

 How does IFS therapy work?

-In IFS, certain parts of you hold the distress and wounds from difficult past events and painful experiences.
-These precious parts that hold hurt and fear, called exiles, may have been pushed down and silenced in order for you to get through childhood, survive a difficult family situation, or feel socially acceptable.
-However, the exiles’ desire to self-express and be healed is often bubbling just below the surface.
-Because they are burdened with shame, anger, terror, and other painful feelings, though, their re-emergence can threaten the everyday calm and wellness we all wish to feel.
+In IFS, certain parts of you hold the distress and wounding from difficult past events and painful experiences.
+Maybe you experienced bullying as a child, for instance, and you have a young part that still holds the humiliation, shame, confusion, rage, and sadness from those memories.
+These parts that hold immense pain, called exiles, may have been walled off, pushed down, and silenced in order for you to get through childhood, survive a difficult family situation, or feel socially acceptable.

-In addition to exiles, other parts of your system take on protector roles.
-Protectors either try to prevent the wounded exile from breaking through or take out the pain when it does get triggered.
+In response to the exiles’ pain, other parts of your system take on protector roles.
+Protectors either try to prevent the pain of the exile from breaking through or take out the pain when it does get triggered.
 The parts that proactively prevent the pain from getting activated are called managers.
+These are the parts that get us out of bed and to work on time, or that use self-effacing humor to thwart the bullies.
 They are the ones that often drive behaviors such as perfectionism, self-criticism, or people-pleasing.
-Their job is to help you avoid shame, failure, abandonment, humiliation, and other forms of exile pain.
+Their job is to help you avoid re-experiencing shame, failure, abandonment, humiliation, and other forms of exile pain.

-Firefighters are also protective parts that try to prevent the wounds of the exile from flaring.
+Like managers, firefighters are also protective parts that try to prevent the pain of the exile from flaring.
 They work in a more reactive way, though.
-Firefighters swoop in to dampen the painful feelings of terror, shame, abandonment, unlovability, or sadness that have broken through, and they do this in whatever way works.
+Firefighters swoop in to dampen the intolerable exile feelings of terror, shame, abandonment, unlovability, or sadness that have broken through, and they do this in whatever way works.
 Substance use, addictions, dissociating, doom-scrolling, overeating, raging, and the impulse to hurt yourself may be protective firefighters doing their key job: distracting you from the pain of the exile coming to the fore.
 It’s important to recognize that no parts are bad.
-In contrast, all parts intend to help you, but some may do it in an extreme way that causes you distress and suffering.
+In contrast, all parts intend to help you, but some may do it in an extreme or impulsive way that ultimately causes you more distress and suffering, not less.

 What does an IFS therapy session look like?